datashelter/documentation/docs/cli/usage/backup.md

               --encryption-key string        Encryption key to use for encrypting data --encryption-key-file string   Encryption key file to read for encrypting data -h, --help                         help for database
-          -H, --host string                  Hostname of the database server (default "localhost") -n, --name string                  Database name to backup -p, --password string              Password to use for connecting to the database -P, --port int                     Port of the database server --routines                     Backup database routines like functions of procedures (mysql only) -t, --type string                  Database type (mysql, postgresql) -u, --username string              Username to use for connecting to the database
+              --hex-blob                     Dump binary columns using hexadecimal notation (mysql only) -H, --host string                  Hostname of the database server (default "localhost") -n, --name string                  Database name to backup -p, --password string              Password to use for connecting to the database -P, --port int                     Port of the database server --routines                     Backup database routines like functions of procedures (mysql only) --single-transaction           Dump all tables in a single transaction (mysql only) --triggers                     Backup database triggers (mysql only)
+          -t, --type string                  Database type (mysql, postgresql) -u, --username string              Username to use for connecting to the database